oracle/db-sharding/docker-based-sharding-deployment/README.md

                                  key=catalog_port,       value=catalog db port name
                                  key=catalog_name,       value=catalog name in GSM
                                  key=catalog_region,     value=specify comma separated region name for catalog db deployment

       SHARD[1-9]_PARAMS:         Accept key value pair separated by semicolon e.g. <key>=<value>;<key>=<value> for following <key>=<value> pairs: key=shard_host,         value=shard hostname
                                  key=shard_db,           value=shard cdb name
                                  key=shard_pdb,          value=shard pdb name
                                  key=shard_port,         value=shard db port
                                  key=shard_group         value=shard group name
         **Notes**:
-           SHARD[1-9]_PARAMS is in regex form, you can specify env parameter based on your enviornment such SHARD1_PARAMS, SHARD2_PARAMS.
+           SHARD[1-9]_PARAMS is in regex form, you can specify env parameter based on your environment such SHARD1_PARAMS, SHARD2_PARAMS.
            Each SHARD[1-9]_PARAMS must have above key value pair.

       SERVICE[1-9]_PARAMS:      Accept key value pair separated by semicolon e.g. <key>=<value>;<key>=<value> for following <key>=<value> pairs: key=service_name,       value=service name
                                  key=service_role,       value=service role e.g. primary or physical_standby
         **Notes**:
-           SERVICE[1-9]_PARAMS is in regex form, you can specify env parameter based on your enviornment such SERVICE1_PARAMS, SERVICE2_PARAMS.
+           SERVICE[1-9]_PARAMS is in regex form, you can specify env parameter based on your environment such SERVICE1_PARAMS, SERVICE2_PARAMS.
            Each SERVICE[1-9]_PARAMS must have above key value pair.

-      COMMON_OS_PWD_FILE:       Specify the encrypted password file to be read inside container PWD.key:                  Specify password key file to decrypt the encrypted password file and read the password
+      COMMON_OS_PWD_FILE:       Specify the encrypted password file to be read inside container
+      PWD_KEY:                  Specify password key file to decrypt the encrypted password file and read the password
       OP_TYPE:                  Specify the operation type.
 For GSM it has to be set to gsm.
       DOMAIN:                   Domain of the container.
       MASTER_GSM:               Set value to "TRUE" if you want the GSM to be a master GSM.
 Otherwise, do not set it.